Universal Transport Properties of Continuous Quantum Gases: DRUDE WEIGHT OF THE BOSE-FERMI MIXTURE MODEL

-While the resulting expressions are formally complex, they clearly reveal the contributions of the two thermal excitations to the transport properties, see Supplemental material \cite{SM}.
-The leading-order behavior describes the transport characteristics of two independent quasi-particle gases, while the higher-order terms describe the influence of residual interactions on the transport properties.
-The excellent agreement between these analytical expansions Eqs.~(\ref{eq:Dnn_BF_fTiC_M}-\ref{eq:Dme_BF_fTiC_M}) and the numerical TBA solutions is demonstrated in Fig.~\ref{fig:BF_fintep_strlim}.
+While these expressions look complex, they actually reveal the separate contributions from the two different thermal excitations to the transport properties, see Supplemental material \cite{SM}.
+Particularly, the leading-order behavior describes the transport characteristics of two independent quasi-particle gases, while the higher-order terms describe the influence of residual interactions on the transport properties.
+Notably, in the infinite interaction limit ($c \to \infty$), the cross-transport coefficients involving magnetization vanish, whereas the diagonal terms $D_{nn}$ and $D_{ne}$ do not vanish but instead converge to the finite background limits of non-interacting fermions: